SpocWiki/_public/schema.org/predicate/Relations/is/is_knowing_language.md

 - [ #is/_knowing_language :: Language, Text ] or
 - [ is_knowing_language :: Language, Text ]

-Of a &lt;a class="localLink" href="/Person"&gt;Person&lt;/a&gt;, and less typically of an &lt;a class="localLink" href="/Organization"&gt;Organization&lt;/a&gt;, to indicate a known language.
+Of a [[Person]], and less typically of an [[Organization]], to indicate a known language.
 We do not distinguish skill levels or reading/writing/speaking/signing here.
-Use language codes from the &lt;a href="http://tools.ietf.org/html/bcp47"&gt;IETF BCP 47 standard&lt;/a&gt;.
+Use language codes from the [IETF BCP 47 standard](http://tools.ietf.org/html/bcp47).

 Relation describes that:
 [ #has_/domain  :: Organization, Person ]